bbolli/tumblr-utils/README.md

 If an image is already backed up, it is not downloaded again.
 The image extension determination only downloads the first 32 bytes of the image.

+In incremental backup mode, `tumblr_backup` saves only posts that have higher ids than the highest id in the `posts` folder.
+No index files are updated.

 In order to limit the set of backed up posts, use the `-n` and `-s` options.
 The most recent post is always number 0, so the option `-n 200` would select the 200 most recent posts.
 Calling `tumblr_backup -n 100 -s 200` would skip